The blood thinner Xarelto can be dangerous for users.

 You took Xarelto as directed by your doctor

 You noticed serious complications shortly after taking Xarelto

 Call One of Our Xarelto Injury Lawyers Today

-There have been thousands of Xarelto-related lawsuits filed since it was approved for sale in 2011, and with millions of prescriptions written, there is the possibility of even more.
-If you or someone you love has been injured because of Xarelto, you have legal rights.
-To find out more, and to schedule a free consultation with a Xarelto injury lawyer, contact the law firm of Reich and Binstock, LLP.
-Call our Houston law office at 713-622-7271 or fill out our contact form below.
+There have been thousands of Xarelto lawsuits filed since 2011.
+If you or someone you love has physically suffered because of Xarelto, you may be entitled to significant compensation.
+To find out more and to schedule a free consultation with a Xarelto injury lawyer, contact Reich and Binstock at 713-622-7271 today.